c-lentz/BattleShip/README.md

 # BattleShip

-# Unity Version 2021.3.14f1
+Unity Version is 2021.3.14f1

-# Scene = BattleshipScene
+Scene is BattleshipScene